FairwindsOps/insights-docs/docs/configure/cli/opa.md

 * Information returned by Insights-provided rego functions like `insightsinfo()`.

 See `insights-cli validate opa --help` and the [OPA Policy docs](/configure/cli/opa) for details.

+### Insights-provided Rego Functions

+* The `kubernetes` function does not currently return data.
+In the future we hope to facilitate reading static Kubernetes manifest files which this function can query, in place of an OPA policy running in a live cluster.
+* The `insightsinfo` function will return static data, such as the cluster name and Insights context (Admission, Agent, CI/CD).
+THese are also configurable via command-line flags.

 ### Debug Print Statements
 Rego `print()` statements will be included in the output of `insights-cli validate opa`, to help debug policy execution.
 For example, this incomplete policy prints two debug messages.